Hire the Top 2% of

 How long does it take to find Public relations developers on Arc?

 Arc pre-screens all of our remote Public relations developers before we present them to you.
 As such, all the remote Public relations developers you see on your Arc dashboard are interview-ready candidates who make up the top 2% of applicants who pass our technical and communication assessment.
 You can expect the interview process to happen within days of posting your jobs to 450,000 candidates.
-You can also expect to hire a freelance Public relations programmer in 72 hours, or find a full-time Public relations programmer that fits your company’s needs in 14 days.
+You can also expect to hire a freelance Public relations developer in 72 hours, or find a full-time Public relations developer that fits your company’s needs in 14 days.

 Here’s a quote from Philip, the Director of Engineering at Chegg: